unitaryfund/mitiq/docs/source/examples/zne_logical_rb_cirq_stim.md

 This tutorial demonstrates a method of combining quantum error mitigation (QEM) and quantum error correction (QEC), with the goal of reducing the effective logical error rate of the computation.
 While QEM techniques such as zero noise extrapolation (ZNE) and probabilistic error cancellation are typically thought of as belonging to the NISQ regime, recently it has been shown that they can also benefit applications within the fault-tolerant regime {cite}`Piveteau_2021_PRL, Suzuki_2022_PRX, Wahl_2023_arXiv_ds_zne`.
-In this example, we will apply ZNE with noise scaling by global (circuit-level) unitary folding on logical randomized benchmarking (RB) circuits.
+In this example, we will apply ZNE with noise scaling by [global unitary folding](../guide/zne-3-options.md#unitary-folding) on logical randomized benchmarking (RB) circuits.
 This tutorial also introduces the use of Mitiq's ZNE functions with Cirq as the frontend and the [Stim](https://github.com/quantumlib/Stim) stabilizer simulator as the backend.

 +++